cleolibrary/CLEO-Redux/docs/en/installation.md

 ### Portable Installation

 If you don't want to or can't use the installer, try portable versions available starting from version 1.3.1.
 There are two separate archives for 32-bit and 64-bit games.
 Download one that matches your game and extract it into the game folder.
 The portable version does not include the ASI loader, so you need to [provide it yourself](#dependency-on-asi-loader).
-Note that portable versions don't include all [plugins](./installation-plugins.md), so you may need to install them manually.
+Note that portable versions don't include some [plugins](./installation-plugins.md), so you may need to install them manually.

 ## CLEO Directory